IT Challenge #3 – Windows Print Server Updates

 On any server being upgraded, a step-by-step process for each server should be documented so the actions can be repeated for subsequent servers.
 Logically, this means that by reducing the total number of print servers, you can reduce the number of times these steps need to be repeated.
 Updating 200+ servers is harder than updating five; anyone can do the math.

-The complex task of print driver deployment and updates
+The complex task of print driver deployment and managing driver updates

 Depending on how heterogeneous the printer fleet may be, print driver deployment can be a real challenge.
 The aforementioned customer said their 7,000+ devices represented 400 different models, each potentially needing its own driver.
 An obvious way to simplify things would be to deploy a universal print driver (UPD).
 Unfortunately, UPDs tend to limit the features available to end users to a “lowest common denominator” that overlooks the unique capabilities of some devices.

-When this organization made the switch to LRS software, they still chose to run multiple print servers, but they maintained a centralized point of control and no longer needed to document the steps for print driver deployment or configuration.
-The LRS software handled driver management for them — they simply uploaded a given driver to a server once and let the software push it out to the applicable device(s) in the entire organization.
+When this organization made the switch to LRS software, they still chose to run multiple print servers, but they maintained a centralized point of control and no longer needed to document the steps for print driver deployment, configuration and updates.
+The LRS software handled print driver management for them — they simply uploaded a given driver to a server once and let the software push it out to the applicable device(s) in the entire organization.

 Aside from ease of support, there is a second benefit with centralized print driver management.
 Though infrequent, it is possible for a driver to malfunction and cause problems for end users wanting to print to a specific printer.
 What do you do in such a case?
 One solution is to manually restore the settings on all updated Windows Print Servers and revert back to the previous version of the print driver.
 Unfortunately, this takes time and while this is being done, end users are unable to print.
 A better solution is to use software with a centralized administrative interface that lets IT easily identify and solve the problem or simply push the previous driver version back to all servers.
 The impact on end users is minimal and it prevents a lot of helpdesk calls.